Luchtfoto van de Waterkaravaan drijvende tuinen Coen Dijkstra

 Restjestuin schuin

-Leftovers garden
+Found garden

 Relictus Hortus

-Nests and mangroves from waste streams
+Plant nests and mangroves from waste streams

 Do you want to create a floating garden without buying anything?
 That's possible.

-Research on the Waterkaravaan
+Continuation of the Waterkaravaan

-practical research in the Kleine Noorderijplas
+New projects and monitoring in the Kleine Noorderijplas